A Brief History of Buffalo Plaid

 Lastly, you may be wondering why buffalo plaid is in fact called “buffalo plaid?”
 It sure is an interesting name and there are two widely accepted yet contrasting stories.
 One is that Jock McClusky, a direct descendent of Clan MacGregor, who brought the Rob Roy tartan to North America, was also the proud owner of a herd of buffalo.
 The other is that Woolrich first released the buffalo check shirt in 1850 when founder John Rich traveled throughout Pennsylvania in a mule cart selling the warm flannel shirts to wives of lumberjacks.
 Coincidentally, he was also the owner of a buffalo herd giving the pattern its’ name.

 Whether or not you think Jock McClusky came up with the style or that John Rich is the inventor, buffalo plaid shirts are not going anywhere any time soon.
-Take a look at some of our men's Buffalo Plaid Shirts, here.
+Take a look at some of our men's flannel shirts, here.